pleerock/frameworkx/docs/core-concepts/application-server.md

 * `validationRules?: ValidationRule[]` - list of [validation rules](validation.md).

-* `validator?: Validator` - validation library to be used in the application.
+* `validator?: ValidationFn<any>` - validation library to be used in the application.
     If not specified, default validator will be used.

 * `logger?: Logger` - logger to be used in the application.